akanbiolaide/Honey_Bee_Colony_Loss_US/README.md

 ### Dashboard:
- Tableau will be used to create the dashboard for this project and will include An interactive map of the US with following items:
+ Tableau will be used to create the dashboard for this project will include the following:

   - An infographic with overview and background of the topic, honey bee colony loss in the US.